-The Loisach leaves the Kochelsee on the northern edge and flows from here through a wide, original moor landscape: the Loisach-Moos.
-On a leisurely circular walk you can explore the river and the moorland and discover the special biodiversity of the flora and fauna.Starting point of your hike is the station Kochel a.
-Lake.
+The Loisach leaves the Kochelsee on the northern edge and flows from here through a vast, original moor landscape: the Loisach-Moos.
+On a leisurely walk you can explore the river and the moorland and discover the special biodiversity of the flora and fauna.Starting point of your hike is the station Kochel am See.
 From here you follow the road to Loisachbrücke, where the trail branches off to the right.
-You walk comfortably north along the banks of the Loisach.
+Directly on the banks of the Loisach you walk comfortably northwards.
 If you turn around here, you will enjoy a fantastic view of the Herzogstand and the other surrounding mountains of the Bavarian Prealps.You follow the trail along the river and wander past wide, natural moorland meadows.
 In addition to some special plants, you can also observe many different birds.
-Especially in late autumn, countless migratory birds stop here on their journey to the south.Soon, the trail turns right and you leave the Loisach.
-Over long meadows, you finally hike back to the starting point of the hike and are spoiled again with a great panorama.
+Especially in late autumn countless migratory birds stop here on their journey to the south.Soon, the trail turns right and you leave the Loisach.
+Over long meadows, you finally hike back to the starting point of the hike and are again spoiled with a great panorama.

-The Lainbachfall is one of the most well-kept natural secrets around the Kochelsee and the Walchensee.
-While many hikers on the surrounding mountain peaks blow the wind around your nose, here you can follow the rushing Lainbach in the dense forests and discover nature on quiet paths.From the station Kochel a.
-See, the starting point of your hike, you follow the signposted trail first by the town hall and on the "old road" to the outskirts.
-Here you will meet the Lainbach.
-On the banks of the gently babbling brook, you now hike up a narrow, but well-walked hiking trail.Through the shady mountain forest, you keep climbing until you reach the wild and romantic Lainbach Falls.
-Take some time here to absorb the magic of the place.
-Especially on hot summer days, the humid air and the fine spray is an absolute blessing.From the waterfall, the circular trail leads you through the forest and up to the magnificent Kohlleiten meadows.
-Here, the dense mountain forest opens and while you walk leisurely downhill on the comfortable trail, you can enjoy a great view of the surrounding mountains.
-Soon you reach the outskirts again and a little later you are standing at the starting point of the hike.
+The Lainbachfall is one of the well-kept natural secrets around the Kochelsee and the Walchensee.
+While many hikers let the wind blow around their noses on the surrounding mountain peaks, you can follow the rushing Lainbach in the dense forests and discover nature on quiet paths.From Kochel am See train station, the starting point of your hike, you follow the signposted hiking trail first through the town past the town hall and on the "Old Street" to the outskirts.
+Here you already meet the Lainbach.
+On the banks of the lively babbling brook you hike along a narrow but varied hiking trail along the brook.You continue to climb through the shady mountain forest until you reach the wildly romantic Lainbachfall.
+Take a little time here to fully absorb the magic of the place.
+Especially on hot summer days, the moist air and the fine spray are an absolute blessing.From the waterfall, the circular hiking trail leads you through the forest and to the wonderful Kohlleiten meadows.
+Here the dense mountain forest opens up and while you leisurely descend on the comfortable hiking trail, you can enjoy a great view of the surrounding mountains.
+You will soon reach the outskirts again and a little later you will be at the starting point of the hike.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-In the 19th century, King Max II had the equestrian path set up to ride up to his cabin below the Herzogstand summit.
-Even today, you can hike the same way from the pass between Jochberg and Herzogstand up to the mountain inn, continue on to the summit and enjoy the truly royal panorama.The starting point is the hiking car park Passhöhe Kesselberg, which is also accessible by bus line 9608 from Kochel a.
-Lake is approached.
-From here you hike on the signposted forest evenly uphill through the dense forest.
-Soon, the forest clears a little and you get a first view of the turquoise blue waters of Lake Walchensee.The wide, well-walked path meanders further up through the forest.
-Just below the mountain inn, the forest opens and in some bends you wander across a wide, open mountain meadow.
-Magnificent views of the Jochberg and the Kochelsee sweeten the last few meters to the inn.
-If you like, you are already taking a break.
-Alternatively, hike straight ahead and climb a narrowing path up to the summit of Herzogstand.
-Once at the top, take a seat at the pavilion and admire the unique panorama of the Kochelsee and the foothills of the Alps in the north and the Walchensee and the Alpine peaks in the south.If you've had enough of the panorama, it's the same way back to the starting point.
+In the 19th century, King Max II had the bridle path created to ride to his hunting lodge below the Herzogstand summit.
+Even today you can hike the same way from the pass between Jochberg and Herzogstand up to the mountain inn, continue to the summit and enjoy the truly royal panorama.The starting point is the Passhöhe Kesselberg car park, which is also served by bus line 9608 from Kochel am See.
+From here you hike up the signposted forest path evenly uphill through the dense forest.
+Soon the forest clears up a bit and you get a first view of the turquoise-blue water of the Walchensee.The wide, easily walkable path winds up through the forest.
+The forest opens just below the mountain inn and in some hairpin bends you hike across a wide, open mountain meadow.
+Magnificent views of the Jochberg and Kochelsee sweeten the last few meters to the inn.
+If you like, take a break now.
+Alternatively, you can hike straight on and climb a narrowing path to the top of the Herzogstand.
+Once at the top, take a seat at the pavilion and admire the unique panorama of the Kochelsee and the Alpine foothills in the north and the Walchensee and the Alpine peaks in the south.If you have had enough of the panorama, you can take the same route back to the starting point.

-At 1,565 meters, the Jochberg is almost 200 meters lower than the Herzogstand located on the other side of the lake, but nevertheless, a breathtaking view awaits you at the top of the bare summit - above all because you have a clear view of the gray, steep cliffs of the Herzogstand.
-Especially interesting for animal lovers: Sometimes the ibex from the nearby Benediktenwand make a trip to the Jochberg and enjoy the morning sun.By car or from the station Kochel a.
-Lake off with the bus line 9608 it goes to the trail parking lot pass height Kesselberg, the starting point of the summit tour.
+At 1,567 meters high, the Jochberg is almost 200 meters lower than the Herzogstand, but still a breathtaking view awaits you on top of the bare summit - especially because you have a clear view of the gray, steep rock faces from the Herzogstand.
+Particularly interesting for animal lovers: Sometimes the ibex make a trip to the Jochberg from the nearby Benediktenwand and enjoy the morning sun there.With your own car or from Kochel am See station with bus line 9608, you can go to the Passhöhe Kesselberg hiking car park, the starting point of the summit tour.
 From here you hike in many serpentines through the rustic mountain forest.
-It goes steadily uphill and just before the summit opens the forest and gives you a taste of the Alps.
-Once you have arrived at the Jochberg, you can take a few moments to admire the view.Then it's a bit downhill to the Jocheralm, where you have earned a long break honestly.
-Here you sit on the sun terrace, enjoy the view of the landscape and watch the alpine cows grazing.
-Strengthened it goes through the mountain forest down to Walchensee.The clear water invites you on the shore to take off the hiking boots and cool your feet a little.
-Afterwards, you will hike along the shore with a beautiful view of the lake back to the starting point of the hike.
+It goes uphill steadily and shortly before the summit the forest opens and gives you a foretaste of the alpine panorama.
+Once at the Jochberg you can take a few moments to admire the view.Then it goes a little downhill to the Jocheralm, where you have really earned an extensive break.
+Here you sit on the sun terrace, enjoy the view of the landscape and watch the alpine cows graze.
+Freshly strengthened it goes through the mountain forest down to the Walchensee.The clear water on the shore invites you to take off your hiking boots and cool your feet a little.
+Afterwards you hike back to the starting point of the hike with a wonderful view of the lake along the shore.